MrR0807/citizen/README.md

 ----

-Request and Response models should be immutable objects and have (This is for easier migration to [records](https://openjdk.java.net/jeps/359)):
+Request and Response models should be immutable objects and have (this is for easier migration to [records](https://openjdk.java.net/jeps/359)):
 * ``private final`` instance variables;
 * ``all-args`` constructor with ``@JsonCreator``;
 * ``hashCode``, ``equals``, ``toString``;